mortunco/vancity_heartbeat_christmas_2024/README.md

   time1;
 ```

-## Visualisation
+## Visualization
-I used Foursquare Studio to visualise this data.
+I used Foursquare Studio to visualize this data.
 You can see my workspace here.
 Feel free to play with it.
 I wanted to stress on the drop on Christmas Day, therefore made the dot plot in Vancouver Harbour in a dirty way.
-There is definetely room for improvement here to use more moduler options.
+There is definitely room for improvement here to use more modular options.

 There is also an easter egg here.
 If you zoom out you will actually see all of the EVOs in BC which includes Nanaimo and Victoria.